 It’s not uncommon for water to be a parosmia trigger.
-Dr Duika Burges Watson of the Altered Eating Network shares her insight and some ideas of how to deal with this.
+Dr Duika Burges Watson, visiting scholar at Northumbria University and who has an interest in altered taste, shares her insight and some ideas of how to deal with this.

 Parosmia (distorted smell) can affect the way that food smells and tastes, and there are some great tips on how to compensate for this – but what can you do when even water smells disgusting?

 AbScent founder, Chrissi, says:“I never found it [water] disgusting, but I did find that I was suddenly sensitive to certain ‘notes’ in tap water.”